Rohil1321/CS-503A-Stevens/README.md

 # CS-503A-Stevens
-This has the material and homework given by Prof. A Ushakov for CS 503A in Stevens Institute of Technology.
+All the materials and homework for reference of subject Discrete Math for Cryptography by Prof. A Ushakov at Stevens Institute of Technology.